Advertisement

 Make smart choices at warehouse stores

 It’s tempting to buy in bulk because it usually means big savings.
-But wholesale shopping might be costly to your health in the long run since it may prompt you to eat more food than you should.
+But wholesale shopping might be costly to your health if it prompts you to eat more food than you should.
 If wholesale shopping is a must for your budget, try re-packaging foods into single-serving baggies as soon as you get home to help with portion control.

 6 / 11